 The cost for Facebook ads are generally low-cost and very affordable from a cost per conversion point of view, which is generally less than $5 per conversion.

 However your return on investment may not be instant, because if you have captured a potential clients email address via a free eBook, you will then need to nurture them with some email marketing, and social media posts.
 And the time frame from email capture to purchase can be a few weeks.
+But if you are product based business there is more of a direct call to action to Shop now, and buy your products, so the ROI is more immediate.

 Google ads can get quite expensive depending on your industry, with the average cost per click rate being double the price or more then what you would pay on Facebook.
 That being said, your return on investment is more likely going to be quicker than a Facebook ads, as Google ads typically targets those who are in the decision phase of their buying journey.
 So they are ready to buy today!